 After a closed session of the Chestertown Council on Sept.
 3, it was disclosed that there was discussion to bring in a “consultant” to oversee CPD, but town officials didn’t mention Kirby by name.

 The mention of a “consultant” after the Sept.
-3 session meeting — and Ward 4 Councilman Marty Stetson’s call for a second closed session on Sept.
+3 meeting — and Ward 4 Councilman Marty Stetson’s call for a second closed session on Sept.
 16 — is leading speculation that Stetson, a former Chestertown police chief whom both Price and Kirby served under, is the architect of the “loaner” plan.

 Stetson announced recently that he will not seek another term.